By Patricia Harmon on October 17, 2011

 Answer:Based on your dimensions, the FSD-OB02201 that you've selected would be your best choice.
 You may find the required accessories by clicking the "Accessories" button the insert's item page.
 I'd be glad to quote these for you but there are several different options available including size and finish.
 When selecting a Surround Trim Kit be sure that it is the same size as the Surround that you've selected (regular, medium, or large).

-By john atkinson from New York on November 5, 2012
+By Evelyn from Broomfield, Colorado on November 5, 2016

 By Ron from GA on January 7, 2014